Sweden & Türkiye

 8. Iraqi citizens must submit their National ID-card and documents proving family ties in original + submit a copy along with its translation.

-9. The family member of the EU/EEA citizen residing in Sweden does not need to pay the visa application fee.
-Please note that the family member still has to pay the VFS Service Fee.
-Please note that Swedish citizen living in Sweden has to pay the visa fee as they are not exercising EU treaty rights and they do therefore not hold a right of residence based on Directive 2004/38/EC in their home country, unless they have recently moved back to Sweden from another EU/EEA country.
+• Family members of Swedish citizens living in Sweden have to pay the visa fee as they are not exercising EU treaty rights and they do therefore not hold a right of residence based on Directive 2004/38/EC in their home country, unless they have recently moved back to Sweden from another EU/EEA country.

 Note Additional documents might be required by Consulate General.